- What is the transfer application process?

 - What if I don't have my 1L spring semester grades yet?

 We require law school grades from your entire first year.
-Although we prefer an official transcript, we realize that it may be difficult in some cases to obtain one until late summer.
+Although we prefer an official transcript, we realize that it may be difficult in some cases to obtain one until later in the summer.
 Therefore, we will consider photocopies or screenshots of your grade reports or some other account of your grades.

 Although we may be able to reach a tentative decision to admit on the basis of unofficial grades, we are not able to offer admission to any applicant without first receiving an official transcript.
 Once official grades become available, please submit them via your application status checker.